From my experience, feeling fear means something is worth doing.

 - challenging policymakers to support these efforts by promoting legislation that prevents the irresponsible use of materials for which there is no end of life.

 The conference takes place all day on Saturday, November 6, and will be streamed live via satellite throughout the world.
 You can watch the real time webcast at www.tedxgreatpacificgarbagepatch.com.
 There are also satellite viewing events organizing now throughout the world.
-Please sign up to host a viewing party.

 Since I started my less plastic journey in June of 2007, I’ve been scared a lot: